 8. Hylas 48

 The Hylas 48 is named by the magazine Cruising World as the ‘Best Full-Size Cruiser Under 48 feet’.
 It is built with a solid stainless-steel stem fitting and double anchor rollers— intended and equipped for the long haul.
 It also is characterized by solid hand-laid fiberglass with a lead fin keel.
 This model provides a self-tacking jib for upwind sail and a mounted-forward Genoa for off the wind (downwind sail).

-The H48’s layout is traditionally designed— having a cockpit at the center, while a large dining table occupying the saloon with a U-shaped seating at port and a cushioned bench on the centerline.
+The H48’s layout is traditionally designed, and that is having a cockpit at the center, with a large dining table occupying the saloon with U-shaped seating to port, and a cushioned bench on the centerline.
 The H48 offers a range of options for customization, depending on the customer’s preferences.
 The interior finish options available are teak, light oak, and maple.

 9. X-Yachts Xp55

 Another X-Yacht is included in our list of best sail around the world boats.
 It is the Xp55, a sibling of the X4.9, that is also mentioned in this article.
 The Xp line focuses on the performance of the boat.
 This Xp model has a mix of fiberglass and carbon fiber in its hull structure, absorbing rigs and engine loads.
 There are 3 keels available: a standard 9’4” (2.84m), a deep 10’6” (3.2m), and a shallow 8’2” (2.49m).

 The Xp55 has two owner’s cabin layouts and a choice of double or triple heads.
 The interior standard finish is a touch of holly floorboards with teak furniture.
 On the other hand, there is an option for another style of interior design – a touch of brushed oak wood on the furniture with walnut floorboards.
 Common to many sailboats is a large U-shaped sofa found in the saloon that can accommodate up to 8 people.